sveltejs/svelte/packages/svelte/messages/client-warnings/warnings.md

 > `%binding%` (%location%) is binding to a non-reactive property

+## console_log_state

+> Your `console.%method%` contained `$state` proxies.
+Consider using `$inspect(...)` or `$state.snapshot(...)` instead

+When logging a [proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), browser devtools will log the proxy itself rather than the value it represents.
+In the case of Svelte, the 'target' of a `$state` proxy might not resemble its current value, which can be confusing.

+The easiest way to log a value as it changes over time is to use the [`$inspect`](https://svelte-5-preview.vercel.app/docs/runes#$inspect) rune.
+Alternatively, to log things on a one-off basis (for example, inside an event handler) you can use [`$state.snapshot`](https://svelte-5-preview.vercel.app/docs/runes#$state-snapshot) to take a snapshot of the current value.

 ## event_handler_invalid

 > %handler% should be a function.
 Did you mean to %suggestion%?